 At the UK Branch of the Calouste Gulbenkian Foundation we frequently work with other foundations and funders towards common goals.
 Recent collaborative projects include:

 Independent Inquiry into the Future of Civil Society

-The Calouste Gulbenkian Foundation (UK Branch) is part of a group of eight funders who have come together to fund an Independent Inquiry into the Future of Civil Society.
-The Barring Foundation is the lead funder and co-ordinator, and the others are the Paul Hamlyn Foundation, the Barrow Cadbury Trust, the Esmée Fairbairn Foundation, Lankelly Chase, the City Bridges Trust and the Lloyds Bank Foundation.
+The Calouste Gulbenkian Foundation (UK Branch) is part of a group of eight funders who came together to fund an independent Inquiry into the Future of Civil Society.
+The lead funder and co-ordinator is The Barring Foundation, the others are the Paul Hamlyn Foundation, the Barrow Cadbury Trust, the Esmée Fairbairn Foundation, Lankelly Chase, the City Bridges Trust and the Lloyds Bank Foundation.

-We are working together because we all feel that the time is right for a forward-looking, searching and broad look at civil society’s potential over the next decade or more.
+We all felt the time was right for a forward-looking, searching and broad look at civil society’s potential over the next decade or more.
 You can read the final report here.
 Legacy is currently being explored.

 Sharing the Stage with Esmée Fairbairn and the Paul Hamlyn Foundation

-Our Sharing the Stage initiative, which involves support for the creation and production of participatory performing arts projects by partnerships generally comprising arts organisations and social partners, is a funding collaboration with the Esmée Fairbairn Foundation.
-The Paul Hamlyn Foundation is also contributing funds towards ensuring the organisations they support attend our learning seminars.
+Our Sharing the Stage initiative, which supported the creation and production of participatory performing arts projects by partnerships generally comprising arts organisations and social partners, is a funding collaboration with the Esmée Fairbairn Foundation.
+The Paul Hamlyn Foundation also contributed funds towards ensuring the organisations they support attend our learning seminars.
 Esmée Fairbairn and Paul Hamlyn share with us an interest in exploring the potential that projects which link the arts and social issues have to increase wellbeing.

 The Funders’ Collaboration on Leadership with the Cabinet Office and the Big Lottery Fund